halohalooo920-sudo/iii/Original_Proposal_EN.md

 **Overall goal**

-To facilitate participants' career construction process and enhance their Career Adaptability — particularly Control, Curiosity, and Confidence.
+To facilitate participants' career construction process and enhance their Career Adaptability.

 **Specific objectives**

-By the end of the nine sessions, participants will be able to:
+By the end of the programme, participants will be able to:

 1. Articulate their interests, strengths, and values.
 2. Integrate their self-knowledge to identify at least one possible direction.
 3. Identify barriers that obstruct their career construction and supports available to them.
 4. Practise expressing their thoughts and needs to a significant other using the NVC framework.
-5. Commit to at least one concrete, values-aligned action step.
+5. Commit to at least one concrete action step.

 ---